BenjiJackson1/startup/notes.md

 of a webpage.
 This process is relatively simply, although there are a few general rules of thumb to remember such as setting the audio to be controlled so that it does not start playing automatically and loop on repeat.

+## 3. HTML Startup

+### Deploying Files
+Through VSCode, I can deploy the HTML that I develop to the server and domain that I have already set up.
+The command to do this deployment follows this format:
+./deployFiles.sh -k <yourpemkey> -h <yourdomain> -s startup I also learned that it is possible to use a Live Server view through VSCode that uses my 5500 port to temporarily display my HTML for development purposes.